 Denise Henry has countless stories of clients who have successfully healed naturally.
 One client was even able to do away with bipolar medication!

 The solution, however, is not at all complicated.
-Denise Henry says that first of all, one must start with simple steps.
+Denise Henry says that one must start with simple steps.
 A good place to start is changing the way you eat and tracking your food intake.

 By tracking your food intake, you would be able to identify what food you are reacting to.
 It can also determine what part of your body responds to a particular food.
 In most cases, Denise Henry says it is usually stress-related.